august-3141/nerd-stuff/README.md

 ---

-This is more of a hobby, as evidenced by the font I use, and as such this isn't a serious project.
+This is more of a hobby to me, nothing will be very serious here.